KITPraktomatTeam/Praktomat/README.md

     python-psycopg2
     python-virtualenv

 General setup
 =============

-You need the latest version that is compatible with the Python version used.
+You need the latest version of `pip`that is compatible with the Python version used.
-We also highly recommend to use virtualenv so your system Python installation remains clean.
+We also highly recommend to use `virtualenv` so your system Python installation remains clean.

 If you are having trouble with